The Value of an Experienced Officiant

 Ask yourself these questions to determine, how important or special you want that moment to be in your life, even if you’ve been together for a long time:

-Are they legally qualified, or did they get ordained online and think they are but aren't (I always have to fix these from fly by night Officiants).
-And if so, how long have they been doing d ceremonies and if they are new, do they know how to fill out the paperwork correctly (impt!),
+Are they legally qualified, or did they get ordained online and think they are but aren't (I always have to fix these, but some cannot be corrected).
+And if so, how long have they been doing wedding ceremonies for and if they are new, do they know how to fill out the paperwork correctly (impt!),

 Will you be nervous and therefore do you need an Officiant who is confident, relaxed, and helpful to guide you through it?